 Treatment of depression and other underlying disorders

-Use of orexigenic drugs, anabolic steroids, or both
+Use of orexigenic medications, anabolic steroids, or both

-The long-term use of gastrostomy tube feeding is essential for patients with severe dysphagia; its use in patients with dementia is controversial.
+The long-term use of gastrostomy tube feeding is essential for patients with severe dysphagia Dysphagia Dysphagia is difficulty swallowing.
+The condition results from impeded transport of liquids, solids, or both from the pharynx to the stomach.
+Dysphagia should not be confused with globus sensation... read more ; its use in patients with dementia is controversial.
 Increasing evidence supports the avoidance of unpalatable therapeutic diets (eg, low salt, diabetic, low cholesterol) in institutionalized patients because these diets decrease food intake and may cause severe PEU.

 In patients with functional limitations, home delivery of meals and feeding assistance are key.